Observation (error) model

 : u(y) = log(y).
 Thus, for a combined error model for example, the corresponding observation model writes .
 It assumes that all observations are strictly positive.
 Otherwise, an error message is thrown.
 In case of censored data with a limit, the limit has to be strictly positive too.
 [Note: if your observations are already log-transformed in your dataset, then you should not use that distribution as y in the formula would correspond to log-transformed measurements.
 Instead use the normal distribution.]logitnormal

 : u(y) = log(y/(1-y)).
-Thus, for a combined error model for example, the corresponding observation model writes .
+Thus, for a combined error model for example, corresponding observation model writes .
 It assumes that all observations are strictly between 0 and 1.
-It is also possible to modify these bounds and not “impose” them to be 0 and 1, i.e. to define the logit function between a minimum and a maximum: the function u becomes u(y) = log((y-y_min)/(y_max-y)).
-Again, in case of censored data with a limit, the limits too must belong strictly to the defined interval.
+However, we can modify these bounds to define the logit function between a minimum and a maximum, and the function u becomes u(y) = log((y-y_min)/(y_max-y)).
+Again, in case of censored data with a limit, the limits has to be strictly in the proposed interval too.

 Defining the residual error model from the Monolix GUI